Canop/clima/README.md

     clima README.md

+It's possible to pass the URL of a markdown file as argument, too.

 If you add the `--print` option, the file is just printed to stdout, the scrollable viewer doesn't appear:

     clima -p README.md